GameFoundry/bsf/Documentation/Manuals/Native/plugins.md

 The supported plugins will be automatically loaded and unloaded by the application as needed, all you need to do is to provide names of their libraries to the @ref BansheeEngine::START_UP_DESC "START_UP_DESC" used to initialize the application.
 All plugins should be in the same folder as the main application executable.

-Aside from the supported plugins you can also create a fully custom plugins that you load or unload manually.
+Aside from the supported plugins you can also create fully custom plugins that you load or unload manually.

 # Implementing supported plugins {#customPlugins_a}
 All supported plugins implement an informal interface through global "extern" methods.
 The interface supports three methods: